-Are you tossing and turning at night and missing out on your beauty sleep?
+Do you toss and turn at night, missing out on your beauty sleep?

-If so, you’re not alone… According to the National Sleep Foundation’s poll, 48% of Americans have occasional insomnia and 22% experience sleeplessness most nights.
+If so, you’re not alone.
+According to the National Sleep Foundation’s poll, 48 percent of Americans have occasional insomnia and 22 percent experience sleeplessness most nights.
 Interestingly, women are more likely to report insomnia than men, and people over age 65 are more likely to complain of insomnia than younger people.

 Is “beauty sleep” a myth?